 M6 Pro Musician’s In-Ear Monitors by MEE Audio first caught my eye with its unique design.
 I’ve been looking for an in-ear headphone for some time, so I decided to give M6 Pro a try on how it sounds.
-For USD$50 (RM228), the main features of the M6 Pro is the detachable cables and its signature memory wire.
+For USD$50 (RM228), the main features of the M6 Pro are the detachable cables and its signature memory wire.
 Accessories included are universal fit ear tips, shirt clip, and an extra cable with universal volume control.

 The M6 Pro included 6 sets of silicone ear tips and 1 pair of Comply Premium Earphone Tips for sound isolation, one small carrying case and a gold-plated 1/4″ stereo adapter.